Practical Steps to Take After Releasing an MVP

 Gain Continuous Customer Feedback

-As you may recall, we've talked about the significance of collecting user feedback, as it is what comes after MVP in the first place.
+User feedback is what comes after MVP in the first place.
 While analytics dashboards operate on quantitative data, they don't provide a complete picture.
 The missing piece of that puzzle is qualitative research: customer input that you need to consider.

 Major Takeaways on Post MVP Actions